Home Blog skininfo What is Alpha Hydroxy Acid?

 As Alpha Hydroxy Acid is used as an anti-aging exfoliate, by loosening & removing dead cells on skins surface the skin will show the following improvements.

-3. Daily use of AHAs will speed up cell renewal and this will increase the skin hydration which will help skin appear plump and subtle.
-Also, the barrier functions of skin improves greatly due to cell renewal and hydration (no chapped skin or open sores)
+Daily use of AHAs will speed up cell renewal and this will increase the skin hydration which will help skin appear plump and subtle.
+Also, the barrier functions of skin improve greatly due to cell renewal and hydration (no chapped skin or open sores)

-4. AHAs help stimulate the productions of new collagen, helping skin appear more firm.
+AHAs help stimulate the production of new collagen, helping skin appear more firm.

-5. The daily exfoliation will help remove or reduce hyper pigmented dead cell (dark spots & acne scars) giving the skin a clear completion.
+The daily exfoliation will help remove or reduce hyper-pigmented dead cells (dark spots & acne scars) giving the skin a clear complexion.

 Dangers of Using Alpha Hydroxy Acids in your Skin Care Regimen